telerik/xaml-docs/controls/radpivotgrid/populating-with-data/data-adomd.md

 ## ADOMD.NET

 __ADOMD.NET__ is a Microsoft .NET Framework data provider that is designed to communicate with Microsoft SQL Server Analysis Services. __ADOMD.NET__ uses the XML for Analysis protocol to communicate with analytical data sources.
 More information about ADOMD can be found [here](http://msdn.microsoft.com/en-us/library/ms123483(v=sql.90).aspx).

+> RadPivotGrid supports both multidimensional and tabular OLAP Cubes (except the __DirectQuery__ mode of the Tabular cubes).

 ## AdomdDataProvider